 Release date and price

 The OnePlus 7 Pro is now available, and prices start from $669.
-You can pick up the Nebula Blue or Mirror Gray from OnePlus.com or from T-Mobile.
+You can pick up the Nebula Blue, Mirror Gray, or Almond from OnePlus.com or from T-Mobile.
 T-Mobile is offering the OnePlus 7 Pro with 8GB of RAM and 256GB of storage, in both Nebula Blue or Mirror Gray.
 T-Mobile is offering the device for $29.17 a month for 24 months with no interest and no money down.

 OnePlus is also offering a trade-in program for the first time ever, with discounts of up to $449 available for eligible devices.
 All previous OnePlus phones will be able to be used as a trade-in, up to and including the original OnePlus One.